osama-a-rehman/minimalist-chess-ai/README.md

 Moreover, the following points show how the code I've written as part of this project is Clean Code.
 1) <b></b>

-## 8) Continous Delivery:
+## 8) Continous Integration/Continous Delivery:

-The Continous Delivery pipeline can be found here <LINK_HERE>.
-The CD pipeline runs when a push or pull request is made to the "main" branch.
+The CI/CD pipeline can be found here [CI/CD Pipeline](https://github.com/osama-a-rehman/minimalist-chess-ai/blob/681e02da5f9b81c6f5f56b224b063e8283ad22e7/.github/workflows/cd.yml).
+The CI/CD pipeline runs when a push or pull request is made to the "main" branch.
 It then carries out the following steps:

 1) <b>Set up JDK 11</b>: Setup the ubuntu-20 machine with JDK 11, node.js and npm installed in it.